faranalytics/socketnaut/README.md

 - Returns: `<socketnaut.ServiceProxy>`

 Creates a `ServiceProxy`.
-Each process may contain any number of `ServiceProxy`s.
-However, all `ServiceProxy`s run in the main thread; hence, the number of instances created in each process should be considered carefully.
+Each process may contain any number of ServiceProxys.
+However, all ServiceProxys run in the main thread; hence, the number of instances created in each process should be considered carefully.

 **Event: 'ready'** The `'ready'` event is emitted when the `ServiceProxy` has spawned its worker threads.